-There’s a reason why one out of four certified IT professionals in North America hold at least one CompTIA certification.
+There’s a reason why one out of five certified IT professionals in North America hold at least one CompTIA certification.

 IT professionals who hold at least one certification have higher salaries, are more productive and generally are more satisfied in their job than their non-certified peers.

 CompTIA certifications hold a strong position in the market—especially for tech professionals trying to develop foundational skills and break into the industry.
 The knowledge gained in preparing for many of CompTIA’s vendor-neutral certifications prove to be the building blocks for many IT careers.